Frequently Asked Questions about Family Promise of Hunterdon County (FPH)

 How do you know who is a good candidate for your program?

 Because this is designed as a long-term program, we are asking families to make a commitment to goal setting and intensive case management.
 Our case manager will do an initial phone screening where she explains how the program works and what is offered to and expected of the families.
 When she does an intake interview it can take 2-3 hours where she gets a deep understanding of things like: work history, education, family and friend support systems, health history, etc..
 This helps her to best work with the family and help them access all programs and services.
 If parents aren’t already working, the ultimate goal is to help them find employment that will allow them to comfortably afford to pay living expenses.

 How long do families stay in the program?

 Typically 90 days +/- although there is no limit to how long they can stay.
 Because we are focused on a long-term plan, we want to make sure we help our clients get to the point where they can maintain housing.
 We have found that over time our clients become somewhat exhausted and frustrated, so we do try to keep our shelter stays to 60-90 days.
 However, as long as the family is compliant with the rules and working their case plan, we won’t exit anyone until they are stabilized.

 How do you find housing for families?

 Our case manager has developed excellent relationships with local landlords, which gives her access to a lot of rental units.
-Unfortunately, housing in Hunterdon County is extremely expensive, with fair market rents of $1,458 for a two-bedroom apartment.
+Unfortunately, housing in Hunterdon County is extremely expensive, with fair market rents of over $1,500 for a two-bedroom apartment.
 There is very little “low income” and precious little “very low income” housing.
 The Section 8 waiting list is quite long, with close to 500 people on it and about 50-75 Section 8 vouchers issued each year.
-Fortunately, we have access to Rapid Re-Housing programs which helps our clients pay their rent for one year while they earn and save enough to be on their own.
+Fortunately, we have access to Rapid Re-Housing programs (when funding is available) which helps our clients pay their rent for one year while they earn and save enough to be on their own.